iPad Pro 9.7in review

 Welcome to Macworld's iPad Pro 9.7in review for the UK.
 If you'd prefer a larger-screen tablet, read our iPad Pro 12.9in review.

 But does it succeed?
-In our iPad Pro 9.7in review, we evaluate the latest iPad's design and build quality, weigh up the pros and cons of its new features, put the device through the Macworld labs' most rigorous speed benchmark and battery tests, and compare the value for money that the iPad Pro 9.7in offers compared to the other tablets on the market.
+In our iPad Pro 9.7in review, updated after six months of regular use, we evaluate the latest iPad's design and build quality, weigh up the pros and cons of its new features, put the device through the Macworld labs' most rigorous speed benchmark and battery tests, and compare the value for money that the iPad Pro 9.7in offers compared to the other tablets on the market.

 iPad Pro 9.7in review: Summary of review